 - A runaway breaks into your house in the middle of the night, terrified.
 What does she want from you?

-- You’re the leader of a tribe beginning an uprising against a vicious dictator.
+- You’re the leader of a collective who initiates an uprising against a vicious dictator.
 How are you going to raise an army?

-- Falsley accused of a murder, you’re about to face execution.
+- Falsely accused of a murder, you’re about to face execution.
 Is there time to save yourself?

 - Invent a new month in the year and explain how it affects the world.

-- You’re a cinema owner and every time a movie plays, the audience are turned into ghosts during the film.
+- You’re a cinema owner and every time a movie plays, the audience is turned into ghosts during the film.

-- It’s winter every day where you live, and if you don’t find a way to generate warmth, a plague will erupt from the snow when it falls.
+- It’s winter every day where you live.
+If you don’t find a way to generate warmth, a plague will erupt from the snow when it falls.

 These are only a few very simple ideas to get you thinking about the short stories you could write today, but I’d love to hear any of yours too.
-Please let me know if you’ve had any inspiring thoughts based upon the prompts listed here or if you’ve got any other suggestions.
+Let me know if you’ve had any inspiring thoughts based on the prompts listed here or if you’ve got any other suggestions.

-Even if these suggestions aren’t getting the thoughts flowing, it’s a good idea to jot them down in your bullet journal.
+Even if these particular prompts don’t spur any new plot points, it’s a good idea to jot them down in your bullet journal.
 You can add to the list of prompts whenever you feel like it and then refer back to it in future.
-You never know when you might be able to repurpose an old prompt.
+You never know when you might be able to repurpose an old prompt for a future story.

 Other resources and writing prompts

-You can check out some of my other writing prompts over on my Pinterest boards., Sometimes using an art or image-based prompt can really help to generate your ideas even further.
-Let me know how you get on with your writing efforts over on Twitter too.
+You can check out some of my other writing prompts over on my Pinterest boards.
+Sometimes using an art or image-based prompt can really help to generate your ideas even further.
+Let me know how you get on with your writing efforts in the comments.